szczyglis-dev/py-gpt/docs/source/context.rst

 directory.

 The active project data workdir is resolved at runtime.
-The ``Files`` tab, ``Files I/O``, Python code interpreter, filesystem-aware tools and model-facing data paths use the data directory that belongs to the current conversation.
+The ``Files`` tab, ``Files I/O``, Python interpreter, filesystem-aware tools and model-facing data paths use the data directory that belongs to the current conversation.
 In Docker sandboxes the same host directory is exposed as ``/data``.
 Switching to a conversation in another project therefore changes the effective ``data``